 Jebb's work has flourished from its photographic origins, proceeding to disrupt the boundaries between mediums.
 Her photography has made way for video art and installations .
 In her work, Jebb considers the human conditon with arrant sensitivity, offering the viewer a depiction of women that rejects the normalized, commercial female role.
 Her series, Simulacrum and Hyperbole offers a critique of women's representation in television and advertising through parodic videos featuring renowned female icons.
 These works simultaneously evoke laughter and pathos in their observance of the irrationality of popular expectations of women.

-Jebb’s work was the subject of a solo exhibition at Musée Réattu Arles in from July 2016 - January 2017.
+Katerina Jebb’s work was the subject of a solo exhibition at Musée Réattu Arles showing 111 large works and video installations from 1996 - 2016 .